edgego/device-console/README.md

    ![image](https://github.com/edgego/device-console/assets/80612608/217f48f7-33f5-4be8-950b-77a77801cf4e)

- Device geography map, all devices with satellite location can be found from the map.
+ From Device dashboard, all devices with satellite location can be found from the map.

-     a.
-Query device with name
+     -  Query device with name
-     b.
-Check device status by different color
+     -  Check device status by different color
-     c.
-Check all autoevents throughput , or individual autoevent
+     -  Check all autoevents throughput , or individual autoevent

   Monitor device's autoevent: